 Got value?
 It’s all about valuable content in this week’s latest and greatest web writing news.
 As Google’s Farmer/Panda update continues to reverberate throughout the SEO and search community, content marketers talk PR and reputation management, and social media marketers discuss social ROI and measure the relative value of its platforms.

 HubSpot posts its own “inside story” on the $32 million investment from Google Ventures, Salesforce.com, and Sequoia Capital.

-Two notable articles about reputation management: Taking control of the online reputation of your business is at eMarketing and Commerce (eM+C) article (part 2), and Level 343 shares tips for keeping a strong online reputation.
+Two notable articles about reputation management: Taking control of the online reputation of your business is at eMarketing and Commerce (eM+C) article (part 2).

 Meanwhile, Google’s announced that its Instant Previews feature is now available on Android (2.2+) and iOS (4.0+).